 - Free stock value: $200

-Tastyworks is an award-winning, self-directed brokerage started by the original founders of the famous thinkorswim trading platform (now owned by TDAmeritrade).
+Tastytrade (formerly Tastyworks) is an award-winning, self-directed brokerage started by the original founders of the famous Thinkorswim trading platform, which is now owned by TDAmeritrade.

 The service offers competitive commissions on the usual suspects: stocks and ETFs, but also on options ($1/trade on stock and ETF options) and cryptocurrencies (1% commission on trade volume up to a $10 cap).

 The platforms offers the chance to experience cutting-edge, game-changing technology that anticipates next generation needs from futures traders.

 The service aims to fix “trader’s block,” or the trader’s equivalent to writer’s block.
 It offers the ability to track traders on the platform and engage in video-feeds with other people to discuss all things markets.
 The service also partners with Tastylive, a financial news network entirely focused on talking shop about trading.

 Tastytrade says the services, when combined, can “transform you from a timid beginner to a confident, everyday trader.”